DL-MIN/jupyterhub-legal-notice/README.md

 # Jupyter Legal Notice

-To display an legal notice and the privacy policy in the menu bar, handlers can be added in the JupyterHub configuration.
+To display a legal notice and the privacy policy in the menu bar, handlers can be added in the JupyterHub configuration.

 ![Screenshot](/screenshot.png)